TNL-Project/TNL/Documentation/UsersGuide/Graphs/ug_GraphAlgorithms.md

 Both kinds of callables must be decorated with `__cuda_callable__` so that they can be executed on the host as well as on GPU devices.

-### Induced subgraphs and vertex predicates
+### Subgraphs and vertex predicates

-The set of active vertices can be restricted in two ways:
+The set of active vertices and traversable edges can be restricted by constructing a

-* **Induced subgraph** – an array (typically a \ref TNL::Containers::Vector) of vertex indices is passed to the algorithm.
-Only the vertices listed in the array are considered active; all other vertices are inactive and receive the inactive sentinel value in the output.
+\ref TNL::Graphs::SubGraph via \ref TNL::Graphs::makeSubGraph and passing it to the algorithm in place of the original graph.
+The factory accepts:

-* **Vertex predicate** – a callable with signature `bool(IndexType vertex)` that returns `true` for active vertices.
-Overloads that take a vertex predicate are suffixed with `If` (e.g. `breadthFirstSearchIf`, `connectedComponentsIf`).
+* a **vertex predicate** — a callable `bool(IndexType vertex)` returning `true` for active vertices;

-Both mechanisms are equivalent in effect; the induced-subgraph form is convenient when the active set is known in advance, while the predicate form is convenient when the active set is defined by a condition on the vertex index or vertex properties.
+* an **edge predicate** — a callable `bool(IndexType src, IndexType tgt, ValueType w)` returning `true` for edges that may be traversed;
+* a **vertex-index array** — an explicit list of active vertex indices;
+* or any combination of the above.

+Use the \ref TNL::Graphs::edgeOnly tag to pass an edge predicate alone (without a vertex filter).
+Inactive vertices receive the algorithm's inactive sentinel value in the output.

 ### Graph requirements (table)